Introduction

 1. Obtain Rose (ROSE) Tokens

-To stake Rose, you need to have it.
+To stake Rose, you need to possess it.
 To obtain Rose, you'll need to purchase it.
 You can choose from these popular exchanges.

-Once you have ROSE, you’ll need to choose a Rose wallet to store your tokens.
-Here are some good options.
+Once you have ROSE, you'll need to choose a Rose wallet to store your tokens.
+Here are some suitable options.

-See all 4 staking rewardsPlatform Coin Staking rewards Bitget Rose (ROSE) Up to 4.5% AER Binance Rose (ROSE) Up to 1.8% AER MyCointainer Rose (ROSE) Up to 10.3% AER 3.
+View all 4 staking rewardsPlatform Coin Staking rewards Binance Rose (ROSE) Up to 1.8% AER Bitget Rose (ROSE) Up to 4.5% AER MyCointainer Rose (ROSE) Up to 10.3% AER 3.
 Delegate Your ROSE

 We recommend using a staking pool when staking ROSE.
-It’s simpler and faster to get up-and-running.
-A staking pool is a group of validators who combine their ROSE, which gives them a higher chance of validating transactions and earning rewards.
-You can do this through your wallet’s interface.
+It's simpler and quicker to get started.
+A staking pool is a group of validators who combine their ROSE, which increases their chances of validating transactions and earning rewards.
+You can do this through your wallet's interface.

 4. Start Validating

-You'll need to wait for your deposit to be confirmed by your wallet.
-Once it's confirmed, you'll automatically validate transactions on the Rose network.
-You'll be rewarded with ROSE for these validations.
+You will need to wait for your deposit to be confirmed by your wallet.
+Once it is confirmed, you will automatically validate transactions on the Rose network.
+You will be rewarded with ROSE for these validations.

 There are transaction and staking pool fees you need to consider.
 There may also be a waiting period before you start earning rewards.
 The staking pool will need to generate blocks, and this can take some time.

-Rose (ROSE) is currently priced at US$4.5 with a 24-hour trading volume of US$5.36.
-For those looking to purchase or trade Rose, Bitget offers avenues to do so securely and efficiently}
+Rose (ROSE) is currently priced at US$10.3 with a 24-hour trading volume of US$5.36.
+For those looking to purchase or trade Rose, Binance offers avenues to do so securely and efficiently

 - 24-hour volume